 B.A. in Creative Writing, California University of Pennsylvania

-Maggie Messitt is the author of The Rainy Season, long-listed for the 2016 Sunday Times Alan Paton Award in South Africa where she was a journalist and editor for 8 years.
-Since returning to the US, her essays and reportage have been published in Creative Nonfiction, Mother Jones, River Teeth, and the Southern Poverty Law Center's Teaching Tolerance magazine, among others.
-Duke University's Center for Documentary Studies honored an excerpt of her first book as the “best documentary writing for a long-term project,” and her work for Wisconsin Public Television and POV Documentary Films earned her a 2010 Multimedia Storytelling Fellowship at UC—Berkeley's Knight Digital Media Center.
-More recently, Messitt was a 2015 Kenyon Review Peter Taylor Fellow, a Scholar-in-Residence at Bowers Writers House, and the 2016 Ofstad Endowed Writer-in-Residence (Truman State University).
+Maggie Messitt is the author of The Rainy Season, longlisted for the 2016 Sunday Times Alan Paton Award in South Africa, where she worked for eight years as a journalist and editor.
+Since returning to the U.S., her essays and reportage have been published in Creative Nonfiction, Mother Jones, River Teeth, the Poetry Foundation's essay-of-the-week series, and the Southern Poverty Law Center's Teaching Tolerance magazine, among others.
+Duke University's Center for Documentary Studies honored an excerpt of her first book as the “best documentary writing for a long-term project,” and her work for PBS Wisconsin and POV Documentary Films earned her a 2010 Multimedia Storytelling Fellowship at UC/Berkeley's Knight Digital Media Center.
+The former National Director of Report for America, Messitt is currently the Mellon Fellow in Narrative Journalism at Denison University.

 Ph.D. in Creative Nonfiction, Ohio University